MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 ### [Domain Modeling](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/blob/main/1_datasets/non_tech_exp_of_domain_modeling.md)

 Imagine trying to understand how people survive in war-torn areas when the lights go out — literally.
 That’s where our project begins.
-We built something called a **domain model**, which is just a fancy way of saying: _"Let’s draw a simple map to make sense of a really messy situation."_

 At the center of it all is **solar energy** — not just as a clean tech solution, but as a **lifeline** when everything else fails.
 When power lines are bombed, families are displaced, and normal life disappears, solar can step in as **survival infrastructure** — helping people charge phones, power lights, and keep hospitals or schools running.
 We're looking at things like: